 There are many variations of heat pumps, but they all operate through heat transfer.
 This means rather than burning fuel to create heat, a heat pump moves heat from one place to another.
 This occurs with airflow that naturally flows downhill so it pulls heat from a location with a high temperature to a location with a lower temperature.

 A heat pump can both heat and cool your home while using a small amount of energy to move heat from one location to another.
 If you are familiar with how an air conditioning unit works, you already know how a heat pump works because heat pumps operate in a very similar way that air conditioners do.

 A heat pump, as part of a central heating and cooling system, uses the outside air to both heat a home in the winter and cool it in summer.

-Installation for heat pump systems typically includes both an indoor unit called an air handler and an outdoor unit similar to a central air conditioner, but referred to as a heat pump.
+Installation of heat pump systems typically includes both an indoor unit called an air handler and an outdoor unit similar to a central air conditioner but referred to as a heat pump.

 A compressor circulates refrigerant that absorbs and releases heat as it travels between the indoor and outdoor units.
 One advantage of a heat pump is that it moves heat instead of

 generating heat, giving you more energy efficiency.
 One of the biggest advantages of a heat pump is there is no need to install separate systems to heat and cool your home.
 For ultimate efficiency, you also have a dual fuel option called a Hybrid Heat Pump System.
 This system combines an electric heat pump with a variable speed gas or oil furnace giving you the